-Following the success of our first two editions, the P&V Foundation is organizing a new conference-debate this year around the theme of work (and its future), the influence of robotization / computerization, the consequences for (groups of) young people.
+Following the success of our first two editions, the P&V Foundation organized a new conference-debate this year around the theme of work (and its future), the influence of robotization / computerization, the consequences for (groups of) young people.

-This year the debate will take place on June 13, 2018 at Bozar, Brussels.
+This year the debate took place on June 13, 2018 at Bozar, Brussels.

 The robots are coming.
 More than that, they are already here, which brings many specialists to have a rather dark vision of the future of work.
 No researcher agrees on the number of jobs that will disappear in the coming years due to robotization and automation.

-The pessimistic vision announced by Carl Frey and Michael Osborne, two Oxford researchers (2014), about a job loss estimated at 47%, is doubted by other researchers who say that it does not go so fast in the sense where only parts of certain jobs will be automated, or other researchers who focus primarily on the jobs that will be created by automation.
-What is certain is that robotization and automation will have major consequences for the future labor market.
+The pessimistic vision announced by Carl Frey and Michael Osborne, two Oxford researchers (2014), about a job loss estimated at 47%, is doubted by other researchers who say that it does not go that fast in the sense where only parts of certain jobs will be automated.
+Other researchers focus primarily on the jobs that will be created by automation.
+What is certain hower, is that robotization and automation will have major consequences for the future labor market.

 Even if (all) the jobs will not disappear, some groups will suffer the consequences.
 Although the work of highly skilled employees may also be at stake, and particularly when it comes to routine work, it is likely to be those with only secondary education or below, who will be particularly vulnerable and affected by these changes.